u2508/Doctor-UI/README.md

-# Doctor Directory Web App
+# Doctor Directory Web App (React Version)

-A responsive and fully client-side searchable, filterable, and sortable doctor directory.
+A responsive and fully client-side searchable, filterable, and sortable doctor directory built with React and styled using Tailwind CSS.
 This project fetches data from a mock API and allows users to search for doctors, apply multiple filters, and sort results.
 URL query parameters are maintained to ensure back/forward browser navigation retains state.

 ## Features